ahmed-kamal91/Content-based-filtering-MovieRecommender/README.md

 this model is made from what I learn from Andrew Ng in course 3 in machine learning specialization</br>

 <h2>Why this notebook?</h2></br>
-While reading through the many useful notebooks here that covers the basics of recommender systems using traditional methods such as matrix factorization, I noticed that there is a lack of tutorials that cover deep learning based recommender systems.
+While reading through the many useful notebooks here that covers the basics of recommender systems using traditional methods such as matrix factorization, I noticed that there is a lack of tutorials that cover deep learning based recommender systems.</br>

+<h4>Noteook Content :</h4>

+* 📚 Libraries

+* 📕 Load Data

+* 🔍 EDA

+* 🪚 Preprocessing

+* 🏗️ Neural Network Trainning

+* 📏 Prediction